Volunteer Opportunities in Archaeology and Preservation throughout Anne Arundel County!

 The County's Archaeology Lab facility, located at Historic London Town and Gardens

 in Edgewater, Maryland accepts volunteers and interns to help process artifacts, including washing, labeling, analyzing, conserving, and cataloging artifacts.
 The lab is generally open Mondays from 10am until 3pm, and Tuesdays through Thursdays 9 a.m. until 3 p.m.
 The lab is closed on Fridays, except by special appointment.
 Please call first to arrange your visit or email firstname.lastname@example.org.

 Ever want to be an archaeologist?
 Well come on down and give it a try!!!
-The County's archaeology lab will offer special extended hours for the rest of the 2015 winter and will be open to volunteers each Wednesday til 8pm.
+The County's archaeology lab will offers many volunteer and student research opportunites and is open Mondays through Thursday!
 Join us to dig into the County's history!
 No Experience Needed.

-RSVPs required to email@example.com by the Tuesday before due to limited space.
+RSVPs required to email@example.com.
 Children under 16 must be accompanied by an adult.

 Our lab facility is also the receptacle for hundreds of books on the history and archaeology of the County recently acquired by the Anne Arundel County Library System

 .
 The library is open to the public for onsite research by appointment only and the books cannot be checked out.

 Volunteers are also needed to assist with archival research at the Maryland State Archives

 .
 Before beginning excavations at an archaeology site, one must research land records, census data, wills and probate inventories and historic maps, all of which helps formulate research questions and better understand the historic context of these resources.
 No prior experience is necessary; we'll assist you in getting started!